(See also Overview of Congenital Cardiovascular Anomalies.)

 In the most common form, chest x-ray shows normal or slightly increased heart size, right atrial enlargement, and decreased pulmonary vascular markings.
 Occasionally, the cardiac silhouette resembles that of tetralogy of Fallot (with a boot-shaped heart and concave pulmonary artery segment).
 Pulmonary vascular markings may be increased and cardiomegaly may be present in infants with associated transposition of the great arteries.
 ECG characteristically shows left axis deviation (between 0° and −90°) and left ventricular hypertrophy.
 Left axis deviation is not usually present if there is associated transposition of the great arteries.
 Right atrial or combined atrial enlargement is also common.

-Cardiac catheterization may be necessary (particularly in older children) before the first palliative procedure to define hemodynamics and pulmonary artery anatomy unless echocardiography or other modalities clearly show the pulmonary vascular anatomy and confidently predict normal pulmonary artery pressures.
+Cardiac catheterization may be useful (particularly in older children) before the first palliative procedure to define hemodynamics and pulmonary artery anatomy.

 Most neonates with tricuspid atresia, although cyanotic, are well compensated in the first several weeks of life.
-In severely cyanotic neonates, prostaglandin E1 (beginning at 0.01 to 0.1 mcg/kg/min IV) is infused to prevent closure of the ductus arteriosus or to reopen the constricted ductus before cardiac catheterization or surgical repair.
+In severely cyanotic neonates, prostaglandin E1 (beginning at 0.05 to 0.1 mcg/kg/minute IV) is infused to prevent closure of the ductus arteriosus or to reopen the constricted ductus before cardiac catheterization or surgical repair.

-Some infants with transposition of the great arteries and signs of heart failure require medical treatment (eg, diuretics, digoxin, ACE inhibitors).
+Some infants with transposition of the great arteries and signs of heart failure require medical treatment (eg, diuretics, digoxin, angiotensin-converting enzyme inhibitors).

 Definitive repair requires staged operations.
-If intervention is needed for hypoxemia within the first 4 to 8 wk of life, a modified Blalock-Taussig shunt (connection of a systemic and a pulmonary artery by a synthetic tube) is done.
+If intervention is needed for hypoxemia within the first 4 to 8 weeks of life, a modified Blalock-Taussig-Thomas shunt (connection of a systemic and a pulmonary artery by a synthetic tube) is done.

 In infants with excess pulmonary blood flow and signs of heart failure, a pulmonary artery band may be placed to limit pulmonary blood flow.
-Otherwise, if the infant remains stable with good growth, the first procedure would be a bidirectional Glenn or hemi-Fontan procedure (anastomosis between the superior vena cava and right pulmonary artery) at 3 to 6 mo of age.
-A modified Fontan procedure is then done, usually between 1 yr and 2 yr.
+Otherwise, if the infant remains stable with good growth, the first procedure would be a bidirectional Glenn or a hemi-Fontan procedure (anastomosis between the superior vena cava and right pulmonary artery) at 3 to 6 months of age.
+A modified Fontan procedure is then done, usually between 1 year and 2 years.

 The tricuspid valve is absent, and the right ventricle is hypoplastic; these defects are fatal unless there is an opening between the atria along with a ventricular septal defect and/or patent ductus arteriosus.